West Polesia Transboundary Biosphere Reserve

-The West Polesie Transboundary Biosphere Reserve (Ukrainian: Західне Полісся; Russian: Западное Полесье) is a transboundary nature reserve located in Poland, Ukraine, and Belarus.
+The West Polesia Transboundary Biosphere Reserve (Ukrainian: Західне Полісся; Russian: Западное Полесье) is a transboundary nature reserve in Polesia, located in Poland, Ukraine, and Belarus.
 It is designated as an area of global importance under UNESCO's World Network of Biosphere Reserves under their Programme on Man and the Biosphere.

-The reserve was established in 2012 when the Shatskiy Biosphere Reserve in Ukraine, Polesian National Park in Poland, and Pribuzhskoye Polesie Biosphere Reserve in Belarus were combined to create a UNESCO-certified biosphere reserve.
+The reserve was established in 2012 when the Shatskiy Biosphere Reserve in Ukraine, Polesian National Park in Poland, and Pribuzhskoye Polesia Biosphere Reserve in Belarus were combined to create a UNESCO-certified biosphere reserve.
 The former Shatskiy Biosphere Reserve, established by UNESCO in 2002, was absorbed into this new reserve and renamed.

-The region's administrative offices are located in the Polesian National Park in Poland, the Shatskyi National Nature Park in Ukraine, and the Pribuzskoye Polesie in Belarus.
+The region's administrative offices are located in the Polesian National Park in Poland, the Shatskyi National Nature Park in Ukraine, and the Pribuzskoye Polesia in Belarus.

 History

 In 1983, the Shatsk National Nature Park was established to protect rare natural complexes in the Shatsk Lakes region.
 The national park contained 48,977 hectares of area, and in 2002, it was used as a basis to create the Shatskiy Biosphere Reserve, designated by UNESCO.

-In 1990, in Poland, the Polesie National Park was created to preserve wetland forests, meadows and non-forested peatlands.
-On the Belarus side, by 2004, the Pribuzhskoe Polesie biosphere reserve was established.
+In 1990, in Poland, the Polesia National Park was created to preserve wetland forests, meadows and non-forested peatlands.
+On the Belarus side, by 2004, the Pribuzhskoe Polesia biosphere reserve was established.

 In 2011, the governments of Belarus, Poland and Ukraine signed an agreement to use areas from each country to create a transboundary nature reserve.
-The previously established Shatskiy Biosphere Reserve in Ukraine, Polesie National Park in Poland, and Pribuzhskoye Polesie Biosphere Reserve in the Brest Oblast of Belarus were used as the basis to form the West Polesie Biosphere Reserve.
+The previously established Shatskiy Biosphere Reserve in Ukraine, Polesia National Park in Poland, and Pribuzhskoye Polesie Biosphere Reserve in the Brest Oblast of Belarus were used as the basis to form the West Polesia Biosphere Reserve.

 All three countries applied to include the reserve in UNESCO's World Network of Biosphere Reserves.
 During the 24th session of the UNESCO's International Coordinating Council for their Man and the Biosphere Programme, they considered and approved the reserve's application.
-In 2012, the West Polesie Transboundary Biosphere Reserve was officially certified as a part of the World Network of Biosphere Reserves.
+In 2012, the West Polesia Transboundary Biosphere Reserve was officially certified as a part of the World Network of Biosphere Reserves.